-With x-mas fast approaching, we’re resurrecting this gift basket and dog toy organizer.
-It’s a cool project for the furry friends in your life!
+With x-mas fast approaching, this gift basket is perfect for gift giving!
+When the goodies are gone, use it as dog toy organizer.
+It’s a cool project for the furry friends in your life and their human counterparts!

 - Mini dowels